 Just as ethical and professional conduct are expected from Ph.D. students, so it is expected of faculty, staff, and other students in their interactions with Ph.D. students.
-If you have a problem or concern regarding unprofessional conduct directed toward you, please contact Suzie Laurich-McIntyre, Ph.D., Assistant Vice Provost for Graduate Education, slaurichmcintyre@cmu.edu.

 Software Piracy

 The Heinz College makes a wide range of computer software and documentation available to students.
 The most commonly used software packages are installed on the hard disks of the personal computers at Heinz, while other packages can be borrowed from Computer Monitors.